GoneMartian/personal-website/index.md

 I am third year student at Bilkent University.
 My main interest area in research is _Music Cognition_.
 I also like to use computational models.
 You can see my current CV by clicking [here.](http://ardaarslanbakan.me/cv/)

+I also dabble in photography as a hobby.
+You can see my portfolio by clicking [here.](https://ardaarslanbakan.myportfolio.com)

 Below are the links to my research projects and programs that I wrote:

 [Remembering Through Melodies: Effects of Melodical Presentation on Memory](http://ardaarslanbakan.me/project/)